nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/workflow/workflow-screens/variables-tab.md

 ---
 ![]({{file name='workflow-variables-tab.png'}} ?w=500,h=184,border=true)

-Variables at workflow level can be used to store information that can be accessed at any time during the workflow.
+Variables at workflow level can be used to store information that can be accessed at any time during the workflow, when editing a node properties for example.
 Those variables will store data that come from user forms or that are computed by automation chains, using from their the `WorkflowVariables[]` object.

 {{! multiexcerpt name='studio-variable-tab'}}